openebs/openebs/ROADMAP.md

   - Helm chart to install only cStor components
   - Move the Backup/Restore related API to v1
   - Move cstor volume and pool metrics code from openebs/maya to openebs/cstor-operators
-  - Additional integration and e2e tests to help move cStor towards stable
+  - Additional integration and e2e tests to help move cStor towards stability

 ### OpenEBS CLI
 - Source repositories